-We are pleased to welcome you and your family to the United Kingdom (UK) and, in particular, to the town of Ashford in the county of Kent.
+We are pleased to welcome you and your family to the United Kingdom (UK) and, in particular, to the county of Kent.
 We want you to feel at home here and we hope you will settle in quickly and soon feel safe and comfortable.
+We know that people arriving here will come from a wide range of backgrounds.
+Some of you will already know quite a lot about the UK, whilst for some people everything will be unfamiliar.
+This welcome pack contains useful information which may help you over the first few weeks and months of your time here.